asklar/mcpb/examples/README.md

-# DXT Examples
+# MCPB Examples

-This directory contains example Desktop Extensions that demonstrate the DXT format and manifest structure.
-These are **reference implementations** designed to illustrate how to build DXT extensions.
+This directory contains example MCP Bundles that demonstrate the MCPB format and manifest structure.
+These are **reference implementations** designed to illustrate how to build MCPB extensions.

 ## ⚠️ Not Production Ready

 **Important:** These examples are **NOT intended for production use**.
 They serve as:

-- Demonstrations of the DXT manifest format
+- Demonstrations of the MCPB manifest format
 - Templates for building your own extensions
 - Simple MCP server implementations for testing